dev4cloud/learning-docker-the-hard-way/README.md

 ## Contributing

 You went through the tutorial and encountered a mistake, bug or any question you did not find an answer to?
 Feel free to open an issue or submit your improvements as a PR.
 Contributions are always welcome.

 ## Credits

+ - A.Mouat. _Using Docker: Developing and Deploying software with Containers_.
+O`Reilly Media, Dec.
+2015